Mental health assessment and referral

-People needing mental health support, their family and friends, and the GPs and other health professionals providing their care will all be able to access the CIRS through this single phone number.
+People needing mental health support, their family and friends, and the GPs and other health professionals providing their care can all access the CIRS by calling 1800 595 212 (the national Head to Health phone service).

 Calls to this number are free and discussions are confidential.

-How will the CIRS help consumers?
+How will the CIRS help Tasmanians?

 When people feel they need mental health support, they don’t always know where to start – especially if it’s the first time they’ve felt this need.